Christian-Schou/Azure-Blob-Storage-with-ASP.NET-Core-Web-API/README.md

 You can find the fill guide on how this API was made with detailed instructions for configuration of Azure + API here: [How to use Azure Blob Storage in an ASP.NET Core Web API to list, upload, download, and delete files](https://christian-schou.dk/how-to-use-azure-blob-storage-with-asp-net-core/).

+## Development Setup (Docker)

+1. Clone project to local machine
+2. Open solution file
+3. Choose to start the `docker-compose` launch settings

+N'joy :-)

+The above steps will start [Azurite storage emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio), [Seq](https://datalust.co/seq) log server and the API.
+The services will be started by the definitions in the docker-compose.yml file

+All Docker container logs will also be sent to the Seq log server.

+To see all logs, open http://localhost:5341/

+Running Docker requires that you have installed [Docker Desktop for Windows](https://docs.docker.com/desktop/install/windows-install/).

 ## Development Setup

 Azure: